Adamprogramming04/Map-vanilla-js-/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Project made together with Fariborz
+Project made together with Fariborz @Feri-coder